 Who’s eligible for this benefit?

 All permanently appointed employees are eligible to enroll in Basic Term and Voluntary Term Life Insurance plans.
-Supportive Service Assistants (SSA), Extra Curricular, and Per Diem employees are not eligible for these policies.
+Extra Curricular and Per Diem employees are not eligible for these policies.

 Voluntary Term Life Insurance (Displays as “VOL TERM LIF” on your paycheck)